AY-T/cv/coding-samples/train-tracking/README.md

 * Labels are slightly out of place.
 Traingraphs should be pretty accurate.
 * Hasn't been tested if used is outside Finnish timezone.
 Probably doesn't work.
 * Train schedule seconds are not used for the graph.
 This is likely not noticeable, but could in theory in some cases cause something like a 1 pixel distortion.
 Easy to add seconds if needed.
+* Utility functions could and should be moved to their own utility classes/methods (e.g. randomizing a color).
 * For further notes, see source code.